tooleks/laravel-presenter/README.md

 ### Model Presentation

-To define your presenter class, you need to extend base `\Tooleks\Laravel\Presenter\Presenter` class, as shown in the example below.
+To define your presenter class, you need to extend base `Tooleks\Laravel\Presenter\Presenter` class, as shown in the example below.

-Override the `Presenter::getAttributesMap()` method to build a map for presenter-to-presentee attributes.
+Override the `getAttributesMap()` method to build a map for presenter-to-presentee attributes.

-Also, you can override the mapping defined in the `Presenter::getAttributesMap()` method with the accessor methods (see the `full_name` attribute and the `UserPresenter::getFullNameAttribute()` accessor method in the example below).
+Also, you can override the mapping defined in the `getAttributesMap()` method by the accessor methods (see the `full_name` attribute and the `getFullNameAttribute()` accessor method in the example below).

 ```php
 <?php